 Before you embark on your exchange studies, you should familiarize yourself with the study system of the University of Erfurt.
-Even though as exchange student you are permitted to attend courses across all faculties, with few exceptions, the study system will of course be edifferent to the one of your home university.
+Even though as exchange student you are permitted to attend courses across all faculties, with few exceptions, the study system will of course be different to the one of your home university.
 The International Office team will support you in all phases of your mobility (application, arrival, stay, departure, sending of Transcript of Records).
 You can turn to the Incoming Student Advisor via e-mail anytime.

-Course choice: Learning Agreement
+Course choice: Learning Agreement (Erasmus+)

 In the Learning Agreement, you formally agree to the courses that you wish to attend at the University of Erfurt.
 In addition, it is specified in the Learning Agreement that your work at the University of Erfurt is to be recognised by your home university.
 You should ask your home institution for the form.
+A guide how to navigate our Course Catalogue will be provided to you after nomination.

 To Do BEFORE arrival: